Optical communication-based identification for multi-UAV systems: theory and practice: Identification Time Analysis

 \section{Identification Time Analysis}

-In this section, we study the identification time of the sequences while taking into account the effect that the clock signal described in \eqref{eq:clock} has on the behaviour of the visual-based identification system.
-Without loss of generality, we focus on the link from one of the LEDs from the optical transmitter of \ac{UAV} 1 and the optical receiver of \ac{UAV} 0.
-To simplify the analysis, we assume an errorless image processing module that detects and perfectly tracks the bright spot generated by the LEDs of \ac{UAV} 1.
+Next, we study the identification time of the sequences considering the clock signal impairments.
+We focus on the link from one LED of \ac{UAV}-1 to the camera of \ac{UAV}-0.
+For simplicity, we assume an errorless detection and perfect tracking of the bright spot generated by the LED.